nsgpriyanshu/nsmail/.github/CONTRIBUTING.md

 ## Thank You!

 Your contributions are greatly appreciated.
-Thank you for making NotEase better!
+Thank you for making nsmail better!